louisponet/aiida-tools/README.md

 ```
 will run the same calcjob 4 times
 #### note
-    Don't forget to set the ctx.count variable to something in the postprocessing step of the previous calcjob.
+    Don't forget to set the ctx.count variable to something in the setup step of the workchain or the postprocessing step of the previous calcjob.

 ### Error
 It is possible that one of the steps errors.
 The error code and message will always be reported by the workchain.
 It is also possible to explicitely specify an error to return from the workchain if this happens using: